 6.1.2.1 Enrolment phase

-M2M equipment typically require provisioning and configuration phases before being put in actual operation.
+M2M equipment typically requires provisioning and configuration phases before being put in actual operation.
 This can be performed by a pre-provisioning that can be integrated in the manufacturing or product deployment phase, or by means of a security bootstrapping procedure (i.e. remote security provisioning) that takes place before the equipment starts actual operation.

 At the service layer level, such provisioning and configuration requires selection of the stakeholder that will provide services through the equipment, especially the M2M Service Provider.
 This Enrolment phase requires contractual agreements between the stakeholders.